Smallibs/pilin/README.md

 - Selective,
 - Monad

-Some incarnations are available like Identity, Option, Either, Continuation and Reader.
+Some incarnations are available like:
+- Identity,
+- Option,
+- Either,
+- Continuation,
+- Reader and
+- Writer

 Since Kotlin has colored functions, the design has been done with only suspended functions.
 In this approach `suspend` does not mean functions interacting with the subsystem i.e. no relationship with IO for instance.